Geocodio/docs/source/hipaa/index.html.md

 A single address can be geocoded by making a simple `GET` request to the *geocode* endpoint, you can <a href="https://api-hipaa.geocod.io/v1.6/geocode?q=1109+N+Highland+St%2c+Arlington+VA&api_key=YOUR_API_KEY" target="_blank">try this in your browser right now</a>.

 <aside class="success">
-The `results` are always ordered with the most accurate locations first.
+The <code>results</code> are always ordered with the most accurate locations first.
 It is therefore always safe to pick the first result in the list.
 </aside>

 > To geocode a single address: